 - Evaluations of each unit completed

 “Education Officials” are persons who hold a legitimate educational interest and may have access to student records without student consent.
-At MedStar Washington Hospital Center, “education officials” are: CPE Manager and Supervisors and members of the Spiritual Care Advisory Board (the Professional Advisory Group).
+At MedStar Washington Hospital Center, “education officials” are: CPE Manager, CPE Certified Educators and members of the Spiritual Care Advisory Board (the Professional Advisory Group).
 Other persons who may have access to some of the content of the student’s record are: the Spiritual Care Administrative Assistant, associates within Spiritual Care, Human Resources, Occupational Health, and Recruiting departments who process the student’s background check and related forms, and the Information Services personnel who process requests for computer access.

-A copy of the CPE Supervisor’s evaluation report will be available to the student within 45 days of the end of the unit (Standard 308.8.1).
+A copy of the CPE Certified Educator’s evaluation report will be available to the student within 21 days of the end of the unit.
 At the completion of each unit of CPE, the student’s name, address, denomination and unit of CPE successfully completed will be sent to the ACPE office using the Student Unit Report to register the unit.
 The registering of units requires no specific student consent for the use of this information.